nats-io/nats-architecture-and-design/adr/ADR-51.md

 The time format is RFC3339 and may include a timezone which the server will convert to UTC when received and execute according to UTC time later.

-There may only be one message per subject that holds a schedule, if a user wish to have many delayed messages all publishing into the same subject the scheduled messages need to go into something like `orders.schedule.UUID` where UUID is a unique identifier, set the `Nats-Schedule-Target` to the desired target subject.
+There may only be one message per subject that holds a schedule, if a user wishes to have many delayed messages all publishing into the same subject the scheduled messages need to go into something like `orders.schedule.UUID` where UUID is a unique identifier, set the `Nats-Schedule-Target` to the desired target subject.

 ## Cron-like schedules